pcdslab/slmindex/README.md

 4. You are free to fork this repo and make any changes for your application (under the specified license), however, please conform to code format in: lbe_eclipse.xml

 # Please cite our work
-For queries about SLM-Transform, please contact: fsaeed@fiu.edu or mhaseeb@fiu.edu.
+For queries or questions about SLM-Transform, please contact: {fsaeed, mhaseeb}@fiu.edu.
 Thank you.